arartawil/automl-fe/CONTRIBUTING.md

-# Contributing to XAIevo
+# Contributing to AutoML-FE

-Thank you for your interest in contributing to XAIevo!
+Thank you for your interest in contributing to AutoML-FE!
 We welcome contributions from the community and are grateful for your help in making this project better.

 ## Table of Contents